GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/dataproc/check-cluster-quota.md

 ### Success Reason

-No issues with unsufficient quota in project {project_id} has been identified for the ivestigated cluster {cluster_name}, please double-check if you have provided the right cluster_name parameter if the cluster you are trying to create doesn't appear in Dataproc UI.
+No issues with insufficient quota in project {project_id} has been identified for the ivestigated cluster {cluster_name}, please double-check if you have provided the right cluster_name parameter if the cluster you are trying to create doesn't appear in Dataproc UI.